Faculty and Staff Updates

 Jack Goldfeather is the William H. Laird Professor of Mathematics, Computer Science, and the Liberal Arts.
 He has been in the department since 1977 when he was the youngest member of the department and now has several department colleagues who weren't born when he arrived at Carleton.
 Over the years, he has done research in algebraic topology, chip design for rapid graphics display, tracking in virtual reality systems, and most recently in analyzing and visualizing vortex behavior in turbulent fluid flow.
 Inexplicably, he became a golf fanatic about 20 years ago and plays as much as possible during Minnesota's short golf season.
 His wife Christie is a high school art teacher, so together they have a total of one well-developed left brain and one well-developed right one.
 Their daughter Sarah is a musician living in New York City.

-Deanna Haunsperger started at Carleton in 1994, and is now a Professor of Mathematics and Chair of the Department.
+Deanna Haunsperger started at Carleton in 1994, and is now a Professor of Mathematics.
 She took a specific interest over the past few years in developing a Calculus with Problem Solving course for under-prepared students starting the Calculus sequence and a Methods of Teaching Mathematics course for students considering teaching math in a secondary school after graduation.
 She enjoys staying busy professionally, and has, over the years, been an Editor of Math Horizons, served as the Second Vice President of the Mathematical Association of America, and co-directed, since 1995, the Carleton College Summer Mathematics Program for women, a program designed to encourage women to earn advanced degrees in mathematics.
 She and Steve Kennedy have two children: Sam and Maggie.

 Rafe Jones joined the Carleton faculty in the fall of 2012, and nearly simultaneously welcomed a daughter into the world.
 He comes to Carleton after spending four years teaching at the College of the Holy Cross in Worcester, MA, and before that three years as a post-doc at the University of Wisconsin-Madison.
 When not teaching or trying vainly to catch up on sleep, he likes to think about the intersection of number theory and dynamical systems.
 Recent projects include computing Galois groups of iterated maps in a number of different settings, and using iteration to produce polynomials that are irreducible but become reducible modulo every prime.
 His equally sleep-deprived wife, Michelle, is a Spanish professor.